DeadAt0m/ActiveSparseShifts-PyTorch/README.md

 ## TO DO:
   1. Add unit tests(yes I still make testing in some strange manners)
-  2. Migrate on torch 1.7 when it became ready!
   3. Make more weights initialization schemes!